Coherence in the curriculum

 Coherence between different Years and phases

 A curriculum must be coherent across all phases of education so that learning builds on what students already know with no unnecessary repetition of ideas.
-This is where many curriculums fall short, as they are written for discrete phases i.e. primary, Key Stage 3 or Key Stage 4.
-Whilst GCSE specifications and programmes of study go some way to help structure this coherence, they fall short of specifying enough detail, at each age, to be useful.
+This is where many curriculums fall short if they are written for discrete phases i.e. primary, Key Stage 3 or Key Stage 4.
+Whilst GCSE specifications and programmes of study go some way to help structure this coherence, they typically don’t specify enough detail, at each age, to be useful.
 Take this example below from the science programmes of study:

 - Yr1: identify and describe the basic structure of a variety of common flowering plants, including trees